freedomofpress/securedrop-protocol/README.md

 }
 ```

-Note that `message_id` is not returned upon submission, so that the sanding party cannot delete or fetch it unless they maliciously crafted the challenge for themselves, but at that point it would never be delivered to any other party.
+Note that `message_id` is not returned upon submission, so that the sending party cannot delete or fetch it unless they maliciously crafted the challenge for themselves, but at that point it would never be delivered to any other party.

 #### GET
 `message_public_key` is necessary for completing the key agreement protocol and obtaining the shared symmetric ey to decrypt the message. `message_public_key`, is ephemeral, unique per message, and has no links to anything else.